 The Village of Fontana Police Department is located in the Public Safety Building along with the Fire Department and EMS directly across the street from The Abbey Resort at the corner of Fontana Boulevard and Douglas Street.

-Today the Department employs 9 full and part-time employees; a chief, 1 sergeant, 3 full time officers 1 3/4 time office, 2 part time officers, an administrative assistant, and a non sworn seasonal community service officer.
+Today the Department employs 10 full and part-time employees; a chief, 1 sergeant, 4 full time officers, 3 part time officers, an administrative assistant, and a non sworn seasonal community service officer.
 24 hour coverage is provided and 911 dispatching duties are handled by the Walworth County Sheriff's Department.

 Office business hours are Monday thru Friday 8am to 4pm (except holidays).
 If you come to the PD at a different time or no one answers the door, a phone is located in a green box next to the door that will contact Walworth County Dispatch.
 During normal business hours the following services are available:

 The Department has 4 squads and 1 NEV.
 Most of the squads are fully equipped with the latest in law enforcement technology including: